Removing Cat Urine Stains and Odors

-- Mix ¼ cup of hydrogen peroxide with a 1/2 teaspoon of gentle dishwashing liquid
+- Mix 1/4 cup hydrogen peroxide with a 1/2 teaspoon of gentle dishwashing liquid

-- Pour onto the stain and let stand for 15 minutes
+- Pour over the stain and let stand for 15 minutes

 - Using a soft brush, for example, a toothbrush or a clean soft bristle brush, gently scrub

-- Blot with a clean towel to dry
+- Blot with a clean towel and let air dry

 Cat urine has more protein in it than dog or human urine.
 An enzymatic cleaner that breaks up protein may also work to remove cat urine.
-Products such as Nature's Miracle and Urine Off sometimes work well.
+Products such as Nature’s Miracle or Urine Off.